ibm-cloud-docs/power-iaas/about-power-virtual-server.md

 ### High-level architecture
 {: #high-level-architecture-on-cloud}

-{{site.data.keyword.powerSys_notm}} on cloud are located in the IBM data centers, distinct from the IBM Cloud servers with separate networks and direct-attached storage.
+{{site.data.keyword.powerSys_notm}} on cloud is located in the IBM data centers, distinct from the IBM Cloud servers with separate networks and direct-attached storage.

 With the {{site.data.keyword.powerSys_notm}}, you can quickly create and deploy one or more virtual servers (that are running either the AIX, IBM i, or Linux operating systems).
 After you provision the {{site.data.keyword.powerSys_notm}}, you get access to infrastructure and physical computing resources without the need to manage or operate them.
 However, you must manage the operating system and the software applications and data.
 The following graphic represents a responsibility assignment (RACI) matrix for {{site.data.keyword.powerSys_notm}}: